 When Mary Magdelene, Mary the mother of James, and Salome approached Jesus’ tomb at dawn on Sunday morning, they did so to complete His anointing for burial.
 They arrived and found the guards gone, the stone rolled away and the tomb empty.
 Angels reported what had happened.
 Terrified, the women returned and told the disciples.
 Peter and John ran to the tomb to see for themselves.
 Eventually, according to the Gospel accounts and the writings of Paul, Jesus Himself appeared to His people.

 The resurrected Jesus was witnessed by the women and some of the disciples roughly forty hours after He was buried.
 The empty tomb was acknowledged by the Roman soldiers and the chief priests (Matthew 28:14).
 The claim that the tomb was empty was never disputed throughout the early church era.
 Had the tomb not been empty, the Jewish authorities could have destroyed nascent Christianity simply by producing the body of Jesus.

 The grave clothes were not removed with the body, as grave robbers would have done.
 After all, most grave robbers would want the expensive spices, not the rotting corpse.
 Furthermore, the grave clothes were not strewn about the tomb, as grave robbers might have done, but wrapped and folded as though the body had simply withdrawn itself.

-The Risen Christ appeared to many individuals and to over 500 witnesses in the 40 days between His resurrection and His ascension.
-Jesus resurrection was physical, the same body as before (scars), but now glorified.
+The Risen Christ appeared to many individuals and to over 500 witnesses in the forty days between His resurrection and His ascension.
+Jesus resurrection was physical, with the same body as He had before (scars), but now glorified.
 The disciples recognized Him by face and voice.
 He walked and talked, He ate and drank, and He could be touched.

 Some Scriptural references about the appearances